-- 1. Make sure that the router is receiving power (its Power LED is lit). - 2.
-Connect an Ethernet cable to an Ethernet port on your computer. - Connect the other end of the Ethernet cable to one of the numbered Ethernet ports.Your computer connects to the local area network (LAN).
-A message might display on your computer screen to notify you that an Ethernet cable is connected.
+- 1. Make sure that the router is receiving power (its Power LED is lit). - Connect an Ethernet cable to an Ethernet port on your computer. - 3.
+Connect the other end of the Ethernet cable Ethernet port 3 on the router.